 My name is Michel de Rooij and I’m an Consultant at Conclusion FIT.
 My primary focus is on Exchange, Office 365, and PowerShell.
 To create more visibility I started this professional blog early November, 2009.
 Main topic is Exchange, but I may write on related products and technologies as well.

 After my bachelor study Computer Science in 1994, I started my professional career as a 3/4GL developer (Clipper or Powerbuilder anyone?).
-I quickly became interested in infrastructure technology and at some point I got the opportunity to make the professional switch from developer to infrastructure, I got to work for some interesting customers in equally interesting projects where I gathered the necessary work experience.
+I became more interested in infrastructure technology and at some point I got the opportunity to make the professional switch from developer to infrastructure.

-I have participated in many projects that range from client migrations to designing standard desktops and servers, but my current field of work is mainly Exchange related.
+I have participated in many projects that range from client migrations to designing infrastructure architecture, but for years my work experience is now related to Exchange, or more recently Office 365.
 My background as developer is a real asset, especially after the introduction of PowerShell, as most Exchange projects require a certain amount of scripting or coding skills.
-If it’s not for a project, then it can also be about automating tasks or making tasks less prone to error.
+If it’s not project-related, then it can also be about automating tasks or making tasks repeatable and less prone to error.

 I currently hold the following IT related certifications (older certifications condensed):

 - MCSE: Messaging on Exchange Server 2013

 - MCSA: Windows Server 2012

 - MCITP: Enterprise Messaging Administrator 2010